maxonrow/mxw-sdk-js/docs/api-9misc.rst

 Transaction Requests
 ####################

-In order to excecute a transaction, a requests must be send.
-A Transaction Requests will contain following infomation:-
+In order to execute a transaction, a request must be sent.
+A transaction requests will contain following information:

 * Transaction fee

 * Transaction memo
-    - Transaction Type(what kind of transaction is involve ex.transfer mxw, send message etc.)
+    - Transaction type (type of transaction is involved [e.g., transfer MXW, send message, etc.])
-    - Transaction data or variables involve
+    - Transaction data or variables involved

 * Transaction signature (done by the requester)

 Any property which accepts a number may also be specified as a :ref:`BigNumber <bignumber>` or :ref:`hex string <hexstring>`.
-Any property may also be given as a :ref:`Promise <promise>` which resolves to the expected type.
+Any property may also be given as a :ref:`Promise <promise>` which resolves to the expected transaction type.

     .. code-block:: javascript